Nintendo Switch OLED release date, price, specs, and is it 4K?

 We know that the Nintendo Switch OLED’s main appeal is its organic light emitting diode display, or OLED for short.
 OLED is widely regarded as one of the best display technologies around, as unlike an LCD screen, it doesn’t rely on a backlight to display images.
 Instead, it displays images using light emitted by each individual pixel, which means you can get perfect inky blacks and higher contrast levels.

-Thankfully another area where the Nintendo Switch OLED improves over the original is when it comes to internal storage.
-The Nintendo Switch OLED has 64GB of internal storage as opposed to the 32GB found on the original Switch model, and there’s still support for compatible microSD cards.
+Thankfully, another area where the Nintendo Switch OLED improves over the original is internal storage.
+The Nintendo Switch OLED has 64GB of storage compared to the 32GB on the original Switch model, and there’s still support for compatible microSD cards.

 Nintendo Switch OLED technical specifications